dougbutner/ROCKS/README.md

 # ROCKS
-ROCKS is a fungible token on WAX.
-Smash ROCKS on digdoug.rocks to reveal crystal NFTs in the DigDoug NFT game
+ROCKS is an ABUNDANT token earned in the game DigDoug through digging.
+Smash ROCKS on digdoug.rocks to reveal crystals

+COMMON, RARE, EPIC, LEGENDARY, and occasionally UNIQUE i

+Why is Doug Digging?

+# Read the tale of Doug in the [Wiki](https://github.com/dougbutner/ROCKS/wiki)